 A $40,000 salary is an above average salary for an individual.
 According to the US Census Bureau, the annual median personal income was $35,977 for 2019.
 Based on this information, if you are an individual you can live on $40,000 without making a lot of sacrifices.
 You should be able to live in a lot of parts of the country.

 On the other hand If you have a family, $40,000 would be difficult to live on.
+You will have to follow ways to improve your budgeting skills to succeed.
 Consider if you have a family structure of three or more individuals and only one salary, you have to make your salary cover more.
 If your only salary is $40,000, it will be difficult to support three people.
 Supporting a family on a household income of $40,000 will encompass living a frugal lifestyle and really utilizing a budget.
 There are a lot of personal budget models that will help you achieve your living goals if your are destined to relocate.

 Is 40k a Year Middle Class?